Love Is a Bourgeois Construct

 "Love Is a Bourgeois Construct" is a song by English synth-pop duo Pet Shop Boys from their twelfth studio album, Electric (2013).
 It was released on 2 September 2013 as the album's third single.
-The song is based on the 1982 instrumental "Chasing Sheep Is Best Left to Shepherds", a minimalist piece by Michael Nyman, which was initially based on a hook by Henry Purcell.
+The song is based on the instrumental "Chasing Sheep Is Best Left to Shepherds" (1982), a minimalist piece by Michael Nyman, which in turn is based on the Prelude to Act III, Scene 2 of the opera King Arthur (1691) by Henry Purcell.

-The Guardian named "Love Is a Bourgeois Construct" the fourth best track of the year, and Slant Magazine listed the song number 18 on its "25 Best Singles of 2013" list.
+The Guardian named "Love Is a Bourgeois Construct" the fourth best track of the year, and Slant Magazine listed the song at number 18 on its "25 Best Singles of 2013" list.

+Background and recording

+"Love Is a Bourgeois Construct" was written in 2012 in Berlin after the completion of the Pet Shop Boys' album Elysium earlier that year.
+Chris Lowe had the idea to write music inspired by "Chasing Sheep Is Best Left to Shepherds".
+Neil Tennant came up with the title based on a passage from the novel Nice Work by David Lodge, about a plant manager who falls in love with a feminist university lecturer.

+For the song, Tennant imagined a middle-class man who was living a comfortable life, until his partner left him and his bourgeois lifestyle became meaningless.
+The lyrics make reference to the writings of Karl Marx, from the narrator's university days, and to Labour Party politician Tony Benn, who was known for his tea-drinking habit.

+The songs on Electric were recorded and sequenced in alphabetical order; the demo was originally called Bourgeois, so it followed Bolshy.
+When the song was recorded for the album, producer Stuart Price used the sheet music from Purcell's work.

 Release

 The single was released digitally on 2 September 2013 in two bundles, followed by a CD single on 30 September.
 Both the physical and digital formats include remixes by Little Boots, The Penelopes and Dave Audé, as well as two previously unreleased B-sides, "Entschuldigung!" and "Get It Online".
 The twelve-inch single was released on 9 December 2013.